Frequently Asked Questions About Muay Thai

 students in muay thai sparring seminar

 No. Beginners typically aren’t allowed to spar in Muay Thai gyms.
-It’s reversed for intermediate and advanced students.
+It’s reserved for intermediate and advanced students.
 Before you spar, you’ll need to learn all the basic attacks used in Muay Thai and how to defend yourself.
-When your skills improve, your instructors might suggest sparring.
+When your skills improve, only then your instructors might suggest sparring.

 Sparring is never compulsory, but it’s an important part of training since it’s a realistic simulation of a real fight.
 Muay Thai gyms are known for their gentle sparring culture, so you don’t have to worry about your training partners trying to take your head off.
 Sparring in Muay Thai is more about learning how to manage distances, defense, and set up your strikes than brawling with your training partners.